Yousef-Eltobgy/SOANN-Seagull-Optimized-Artificial-Neural-Network-for-Fault-Prediction/README.md

 ---

+⚡ This repo shows how nature-inspired optimization (SOA) can enhance fault prediction models beyond traditional ANNs.

+---

 ## 🔹 What the Code Does
 - **Baseline ANN:**
   - A standard Artificial Neural Network trained on SMART attributes.